tenjin/tenjin-ios-sdk/README.md

 ![](https://s3.amazonaws.com/tenjin-instructions/sdk_live_open_events.png)

 ## Tenjin initialization with ATTrackingManager:
-Starting with iOS 14, you have the option show the initial <a href="">ATTrackingManager</a> permissions prompt and selection to opt in/opt out users.
+Starting with iOS 14, you have the option to show the initial <a href="">ATTrackingManager</a> permissions prompt and selection to opt in/opt out users.
 If the device doesn't accept tracking permission, IDFA will become zero.
 If the device accepts tracking permission, the `connect()` method will send the IDFA to our servers.
 You can also still call Tenjin `connect()`, without using ATTrackingManager.